pgorod/pgorod.github.io/_pages/PowerWorkflows.md

 The Filters function is powerful and combines very well with this add-on.
 You can use saved filters, combine several fields in the search, and then further drill down by selecting a few records manually.
-Remember the **conditions** inside the Workflow will also be taken into account, in case you prefer to do it from there.
+Remember the **conditions** inside the Workflow will also be taken into account, in case you prefer to filter from there.

-Just imagine the possibilities!
-Select a bunch of records and have a Workflow create individual **Calls** for each of them.
+**Just imagine the possibilities!** Select a bunch of records and have a Workflow create individual **Calls** for each of them.
 Or have a Workflow use a Calculated Field to update some field inside them with new information from a related record.
-Or send an email to that record, based on a template, without going into each record individually.
+Or send an email to those records, based on a template, without going into each record individually.

 Note that this is **limited to the selected records visible on each list page**.
 If you're looking at a